bmangum8/Root-Mt.Juliet/README.md

 Root Mt.
 Juliet is an application that allows the user to create a request for a tree to be planted in their neighborhood.

 I built this application using React, C#, and Firebase.
-My goals were to create a full-stack web app and with different features based on the users authorization status in the backend.
+My goals were to create a full-stack web app with different features based on the users authorization status in the backend.

 ## Features